 There are various parameters available in the market to evaluate the quality of the customer support service.
 One among them is the First Contact Resolution (FCR) Rate.
 It refers to the numbers or percentage of the contacts that are resolved within the first interaction with the customer.
 If you extend the call or chat to the second session, it no longer qualifies as a First Contact Resolution (FCR).

 Thus, providing resolutions at the initial call will impact the customer experience.
 This in turn may change the perception of the customers which he built due to inconvenience.
-The higher the First Contact Resolution rate, high will be the customer-satisfaction ratings.
+The higher the First Contact Resolution rate, high will be the customer satisfaction ratings.
 You can also improve your First Contact Resolution Rate by boosting the hours of training of agents.
 MetricNet identified that the most significant driver of FCR is agent training hours.
 The more quality-grade training a customer support representative receives, the higher will be the net FCR.

 Now the question is to improve FCR, you need to evaluate the quality of your customer support services.
 So, the Customer Effort Score (CES) metric enables you to gauge the quality of your customer interaction services by inspecting the level of efforts customers are putting in to get their queries solved.
 Say, a customer raised a query and your team members and agents resolved it.
-So, now you can send a CES Survey to ask the customer for their feedback about the ease of getting their issue resolved.
+So, now you can send a CES Survey or a customer service survey to ask the customer for their feedback about the ease of getting their issue resolved.

 By taking a CES feedback post service interaction, post a ticket has been closed, or a service has been executed, helping you to get instant feedback about the customer interaction.
 Based on these data, you can set the hours of agents’ training to improve FCR.